Freedom for Immigrants’ National Immigration Detention Bond Fund

 In 2013, we began serving as the obligor for some of these bonds, and in June 2018 with the support of the James Irvine Foundation, we officially launched our National Bond Fund program.

-We have raised a total of $814,500, which has been applied directly to paying the immigration bonds of 146 people.
+We have raised over $1.1 million, which has been applied directly to paying the immigration bonds of 230 people.

 Learn about our recent campaign to bond out people from West County Detention Facility in Richmond, California.